dragos-tudor/docker-images/README.md

 ## Custom Docker images
-- intended to be used on development processes only.
+- intended to be used on development process only.
 - usually, on CI integrations, containers based on these images should use *self-hosted* github runner agents allowing *docker-outside-of-docker* testing environments, faster *e2e* testing, so.
 - these images allow switching from unoptimized caching *devcontainer features* to native docker layers caching.